The remote users are assigned virtual IP addresses from the static IP pools that you configure using the IP Pools screen on the SSL VPN-Plus tab.

 Netmask Enter the netmask of the IP pool, such as 255.255.255.0.
 Gateway Enter the IP address that you want the edge gateway to create and assign as the gateway address for this IP pool.

 When the IP pool is created, a virtual adapter is created on the edge gateway virtual machine and this IP address is configured on that virtual interface.
 This IP address can be any IP within the subnet that is not also in the range in the IP Range field.

 Description (Optional) Enter a description for this IP pool.
-Status Select whether to enable or disable this IP pool.
+Status Select whether to activate or deactivate this IP pool.
 Primary DNS (Optional) Enter the name of the primary DNS server that will be used for name resolution for these virtual IP addresses.
 Secondary DNS (Optional) Enter the name of the secondary DNS server to use.
 DNS Suffix (Optional) Enter the DNS suffix for the domain the client systems are hosted on, for domain-based host name resolution.
 WINS Server (Optional) Enter the WINS server address for the needs of your organization.